In November’s Hiring Pulse, we noted a huge drop in new jobs in the United States from 336,000 in September to 150,000 in October.

 For this report, Workable defines “Time to Fill” as the number of days from when a new job is opened to when that job opening is filled.
 It’s important to understand that definition: jobs that are still open as of the end of November are not included in this graph as they don’t yet have an “end date”.
 Only the jobs that are filled are included here.

 Got that?
 Good.
-Let’s have a look at the monthly TTF trend against the average of 2019, based on jobs that have been filled from the start of 2020 through to the end of November 2022:
+Let’s have a look at the monthly TTF trend through to the end of October against the average of 2019, based on jobs that have been filled:

 2. Total Job Openings